sidsarasvati/remixrun-stack-edge/README.md

 # Remix Edge Stack
 - Clouldflare Page, Typescript and Tailwind
-- create new remix project with
+- create new remix project with `npx create-remix --template sidsarasvati/remixrun-stack-edge` and follow the prompt

 # Welcome to Remix!